 White tea tastes lighter and more refreshing than other types of tea, and is amazingly devoid of the bitterness that tends to surface after prolonged steeping time.
 For this reason, white tea is very easy to brew, both hot and cold, and very pleasant on the palate.
 White tea can be drank all day long, in the morning as your breakfast tea too.
-Have your moonlight white tea brewed in your cup and simply enjoy!
+Have your choice of silver tip, moonlight, aged white tea brewed in your cup and simply enjoy!

 DOES WHITE TEA CONTAIN CAFFEINE?

 Contrary to popular claims that white tea contains the lowest caffeine among all teas, this issue is still highly controversial and we prefer to hold a more balanced view.
 Leaf buds contain a higher concentration of caffeine, this acts as the nature's natural "insecticide" that protects the tender leaf buds against pests.
 Furthermore, the caffeine content of white tea is subject to many variables, such as the tea's cultivar, grade, brewing time and temperature.
 While caffeine sensitivity varies greatly among individuals, one can reduce caffeine intake with a lighter brew by using a lesser amount of tea leaves and infusing with cooler water for a shorter time.